In-App Messages

 SDK Installation

-Integration using a Version Catalog is the recommended way of integration; refer to the Configure Version Catalog document to configure a catalog if you still need to do so.
-Once you have configured the catalog add the dependency in the app/build.gradle file as shown below
+Integration using BOM is the recommended way of integration; refer to the Install Using BOM document.
+Once you have configured the BOM add the dependency in the app/build.gradle file as shown below

 dependencies {